Kim Jae Kyoung

 Kim Jae Kyoung (born December 14, 1982) is a biomedical mathematician and associate professor at KAIST in the Department of Mathematical Sciences and a chief investigator in the Pioneer Research Center for Mathematical and Computational Sciences at the Institute for Basic Science.
 His research focuses on mathematical biology and medicine, specifically the combination of nonlinear dynamics, the theory of stochastic processes, and computational science, to better understand disease mechanisms and develop relevant treatment strategies, including drug and digital medicine for sleep disorders.

 Education

 Kim was born in Daegu, South Korea in 1982.
 He attended Yeungnam Middle School and Yeungnam High School before moving to Seoul where he graduated summa cum laude with a B.A. in mathematics education from Seoul National University in 2005.
-Upon reading a news article about using math to study heart disease, it lead him to the University of Michigan as it was known for mathematical biology.
+Reading a news article about using math to study heart disease led him to the University of Michigan as it was known for mathematical biology.
 He received his Ph.D. in applied and interdisciplinary mathematics in 2013.
 He received the Sumner Byron Myers Prize for this thesis on cellular clocks.
 His advisors were Daniel Forger and Victoria Booth while Trachette Jackson was a thesis committee member.